 The 2022 Survey results indicate that a growing number of countries are moving towards seamless, invisible government in which fully automated and personalized services are made accessible to anyone anytime from anywhere.
 More Governments are deploying cutting-edge technologies such as cloud computing, artificial intelligence and blockchain to assess and address the needs of constituents.
 Some have developed new methods for exploiting data-driven policy modelling tools and have created pilot initiatives and sandboxes to design, validate and scale up innovative solutions.
 These approaches are allowing Governments to strengthen their analytical and anticipatory capabilities and proactively shape future development scenarios.
 With the increased focus on cognitive government, agile and adaptive government, and the development of predictive capabilities, Governments are setting themselves up to better anticipate and respond to the needs of all members of society.
 These exciting innovations and the broader digital transformation must aim to be truly inclusive.
-Advances in e-government development can widen digital divides if action is not taken to ensure access for all.
-In digital government, it is critical that innovation be focused on human development, carrying people forward rather than leaving them behind.
+Advances in e-government, it is critical that innovation be focused on human development, carrying people forward rather than leaving them behind.